 Bupa (British United Provident Association)

-Bupa (British United Provident Association) is a multinational healthcare company headquartered in the UK that owns and runs clinics, hospitals and care homes and offers health insurance services in countless countries across the world, from Brazil to Hong Kong to New Zealand.
+Bupa (British United Provident Association) is a multinational healthcare company that owns and runs clinics, hospitals and care homes and offers health insurance services across the world from Brazil to Hong Kong to New Zealand.
 All told, some 20,000 elderly people live in its facilities, with about a third of that number in Australia and a third in England.
-Reports by the Care Quality Commission showed that 115 of Bupa’s 290 UK homes had serious and avoidable failures between early 2000 and 2015.
+Reports by the UK Care Quality Commission showed that 115 of Bupa’s 290 UK homes had serious and avoidable failures between early 2000 and 2015.
 And a 2019 report by the Aged Care Quality and Safety Commission in Australia showed that over half of the 72 nursing homes run by Bupa were failing basic standards of care.

 Dental services, care homes, private hospitals, health insurance, outpatient clinics